ICTU/netbox_slm/README.md

 $ python3 manage.py runserver 8001
 ```

-and visit 127.0.0.1:8001 in the browesr to see the auto reloading version of the netbox UI.
+Visit http://127.0.0.1:8001 in the browesr to see the auto reloading version of the netbox UI.
 Port 8000 is taken by the docker ran variant.